pkgw/conda-recipes/README.md

 Many of my Conda packages involve compiled code, and a big challenge is building such packages in a way that’s as platform-independent as possible.
+The OS X developer tools make this fairly manageable.
+But Linux is harder, especially since Conda doesn't explicitly specify the ABIs that they target.
-The Conda framework doesn’t specify the binary ABI that Linux-targeting packages should follow, but things built on CentOS 5 are generally highly portable.
-However, no one wants to run CentOS 5 as their primary OS since it’s ancient!
+However, things built on CentOS 5 are generally highly portable — but no one wants to run CentOS 5 as their primary OS since it’s ancient!

 So there are two main components to how I build my [Conda] packages.
 First, I have set up a [Docker] environment that allows me to build packages repeatably